satvikTT/TRU_T1/README.md

 - **Endpoint Detection and Response (EDR)** tools to monitor all endpoints.
 - **Regular Patch Management** to fix known vulnerabilities promptly.
 - **Network Access Control (NAC)** to ensure only authorized devices connect.
---

 ### Educating Others About Network Security

 Educating others is crucial because human error is a common cause of security breaches.
-I would conduct awareness sessions emphasizing simple practices like avoiding suspicious links, using strong passwords, enabling two-factor authentication, and updating software regularly.
+I would conduct awareness sessions emphasizing simple practices like **avoiding suspicious links, using strong passwords, enabling two-factor authentication, and updating software regularly**.
 Using real-life examples and interactive demonstrations, I would show how small actions can prevent large-scale security incidents, making network safety a shared responsibility.

 ---